Artan-Hysenaj/my-projects/README.md

 ## DEMO-s and description bellow,

-### `MoviesApp`

-MoviesApp is the project that was assigned to me by 'BeetRoot Academy' lecturer - Gentrit Halili.
-This application is not hosted online, therefor it does not have a working demo.

 ### `Find a Coach`

 I worked this project when I was finishing the course on [Vue - The Complete Guide (incl.
 Router & Composition API)](https://www.udemy.com/course/vuejs-2-the-complete-guide/).